jul-fls/Plex-Show-Subtitles-On-Rewind/README.md

     * For example in the iOS app this can be found under Settings > Remote Control > Advertise As Player
     * Note: The Plex Media Server desktop app strangely does not allow this feature.
 However the "[HTPC](https://support.plex.tv/articles/htpc-getting-started/)" version of the desktop Plex player does.
 * This may only work if your Plex server is on your local network

+## How to Download

+1. Look for the "Releases" link on the right side of the page, or [click here](https://github.com/ThioJoe/Plex-Show-Subtitles-On-Rewind/releases).
+2. Under the latest release, look in the `Assets` dropdown (expand if necessary) to see the available versions of the app
+   - Refer to the "Which file below do I need?" info in the release notes above the assets

 ## Setup